lsg93/org-chart-parser/README.md

 You can clone this repo, and in your terminal run the command with your desired arguments, for example:
 - `go run main.go example.txt Catwoman "Invisible Woman"`

-Alternatively, you can clone the repo, build the binary, and run it in a similar fashion:
+Alternatively, you can clone the repo, build the binary, and then run it in a similar fashion to above:
 - `go build -o org-chart-parser main.go`
 - `./org-chart-parser [filepath] "Employee A" "Employee B"`